 - Invest in fluency for all employees

 Niteco is an international company - with most everyone speaking at least two languages.
 We value our differences and the expertise that all members of our company bring, so we invest a lot in acquiring fluency for all of our employees.
-One of the programs is our English training program for different levels of fluency in which our customer-facing employees get certified in English. - Encourage employees to challenge status quo and ask questions.
+One of the programs is our English training program for different levels of fluency in which our customer-facing employees get certified in English. - Encourage employees to challenge status quo and ask questions

 At Niteco, we have a blended model of authority and leadership.
 Everyone has distinct roles and responsibilities with one project owner or manager in a team, everyone is involved in the brainstorming during team meetings.
 Using scrum and agile methodology for project management, we have everyone involved in the consistent feedback loop.
-Everyone is encouraged to present ideas and ask questions everywhere, from company meetings to individual one-on-ones. - Adapt decision making processes to the problem at hand.
+Everyone is encouraged to present ideas and ask questions everywhere, from company meetings to individual one-on-ones. - Adapt decision making processes to the problem at hand

 We use a blended decision making model.
 We believe more heads are better than one.
 We have our employees contribute to the decision making process and have consensus whenever applicable.
 However, there are times when authoritative leadership is necessary when there are moments of crisis or urgency.